Azure/azurestack-powershell/src/Azs.InfrastructureInsights.Admin/readme.md

 <!-- region Generated -->
 # Azs.InfrastructureInsights.Admin
-This directory contains the PowerShell module for the InfrastructureInsights Admin service.
+This directory contains the PowerShell module for the InfrastructureInsightsAdmin service.

 ---
 ## Status